CWanamaker is an engineer, thinker, and philosopher ready to explore all facets of life.

 How to Help Our Avian Allies

 Birds fill an important niche in the ecosystem.
-They do a great job at reducing insect populations, spreading plant seeds, and they even provide a food source for predator animals.
+They do a great job at reducing insect populations, and spreading plant seeds, and they even provide a food source for predator animals.
 In the face of urbanization, climate change, and deforestation, it’s important that we do what we can to help our avian allies.

 Many people are already accustomed to having bird feeders around; however, it’s less common to see a birdhouse in someone’s backyard.
 If you want to help out the birds in your community, you can easily install birdhouses and roosting boxes on your property [Gilson, 2019].
 Birdhouses are often cheap to purchase and/or easy to make so why not install one today?